physicsparticle/5WU7oGiwiao-stay/README.md

 * go to the gym, duh

 lip filler appt: 28th @ 1 pm -- we all have to face our fears and do something new, i dunno ... lol, lets see what happens ... i think its so lame that i cant use my hsa/fsa, forgot which one i have, on aesthetic procedures bc m s k c c did put in a lot of money into my hsa/fsa account and so did i, but i cant use it for lip filler :( its like a legit Dr. that does it so thats good
+* i think the vision is ...
+2 syringes of lip filler ... https://espritcosmetic.com/wp-content/uploads/2021/05/Esprit_Tualatin_juvederm_Case1207_Lip-filler_All-Three.jpg
+* i want it to look a little fake but not that much, like 20% fake bc any more than that, i feel like a person looks like they have problems going on in their life and i dont ?? im just bored
+* i think its going to take two rounds of appointments to get it there WE WILL SEEEE